Dining By The Rocks

 We were truly spoiled with all the fruity flavours going on in this dish, add the rich coconut milk creaminess of the barley rice pudding and you’re officially in vegan dessert heaven.

-‘Dining By The Rocks’ is located in Six Senses Ninh Van Bay, but you must be staying in the resort to book a table (go on treat yourself).
+‘Dining By The Rocks’ is located in Six Senses Ninh Van Bay, but you must be staying in the resort to book a table, here you can read all about our stay at Six Senses Ninh Van Bay.

 The service during dinner was just as excellent as the rest of the service we experienced during our stay at Six Senses Ninh Van Bay.
 The two visiting chefs came out and spoke to all the guests between courses which really added to everyone’s enjoyment of the food we were eating.